delpozzo/kamino/README.md

 Enter `4` into the Main Menu selection to deploy an image file to multiple target drives at the same time.

-**Note** For multi-drive operations, the target drives you select must all be the same size.
+**Note:** For multi-drive operations, the target drives you select must all be the same size.

 ### Zeroize (Single Drive)